 22 November 2012

-Today, Thursday 22 November 2012, a written ministerial statement has been laid in Parliament outlining a number of changes to the Immigration Rules which will come in to force on 13 December 2012.
+On Thursday 22 November 2012, a written ministerial statement has been laid in Parliament.
+This statement outlined a number of changes to the Immigration Rules which will come in to force on 13 December 2012.

 - Tier 1 – entrepreneurs and investors.

 - Tier 2 – skilled workers, including changes for senior intra-company transfers.